alantech/marsha/README.md

 The compiler then generates a test suite for the definition — the *oracle* — anchored to the description and examples in the `.mrsh` file, and only then generates the implementation to satisfy it.
 The implementation is written against this fixed oracle rather than the two being generated independently and reconciled afterwards.
 When a generated implementation fails the oracle, the compiler diagnoses whether the fault lies in the implementation or in a test: a faulty implementation is fixed directly, while a test that over-specifies or contradicts the definition is corrected through a separate, spec-anchored pass that must justify every change against the definition and will not weaken a test that is actually correct.
 The implementation is never allowed to edit the tests, and the tests are only ever edited by that spec-anchored path, so a correct test is never bent to match a buggy implementation.

+The TDD methodology above (sanity check, oracle-first generation, diagnose→fix routing, persona review loops) is target-language-agnostic: the language-specific steps — prompts, artifact naming and layout, output validation, linting, formatting, test execution, and the runnable-CLI step — are delegated to a **language backend** in [`marsha/backends/`](./marsha/backends/), selected with `--target`.
+Only the Python backend is wired today; the registry and dispatch are ready for additional targets.

 An optional `--optimize <level>` flag spends additional LLM iterations refining the result, one inner loop per phase.
 A higher level runs more review iterations: the test suite is double-checked for coverage and fidelity against the definition (every stated behavior is tested and nothing is invented), the implementation is iterated for performance, safety, and code quality — with each change re-run against the oracle and reverted if it regresses — and any test correction is re-validated against the definition before it is applied.
 The default level is 0, which disables these loops and changes neither behavior nor cost.

 Each review loop is driven by a panel of named review **personas**.
 In every iteration the loop's reviewers run independently and in parallel, each reporting `MAJOR` / `MINOR` / `NIT` findings; a per-phase implementor (the *editor*) then addresses those findings and returns a reasoning preamble plus the revised artifact.
 The built-in personas live in [`marsha/personas/`](./marsha/personas/) — one file per reviewer plus one editor per phase.
 The reviewer set for each loop is selectable with: